open-craft/xblock-group-project-v2/docs/XBlocks.md

     * Components:
         * `Group selector` - displays a list of groups student should grade. **Required, one at most**
-        * `Grade Rubric Help Text` - static (developer-defined) help text instructing students to open Project Navigator Resources view to access group project documetns on grading.
+        * `Grade Rubric Help Text` - static (developer-defined) help text instructing students to open Project Navigator Resources view to access group project documents on grading.
 Help text contains a link that opens the view automatically.
         * `Review Question` - represents review question - see [Stage components](#stage-components) section for details
     * Completion criteria: completed when student provided answers to all required questions for all groups assigned for review.
-* `Evaluation Display` - displays teammate feedback for students
+* `Evaluation Display` - displays feedback from other teammates for students
     * Settings - no stage-specific settings
     * Components:
         * `Team Evaluation Display` - block that displays teammates' answers to one of the review questions.
             See [Stage components](#stage-components) section for details.
-    * Completion criteria: completed when user first visits it when the stage is open and teammates have competed their reviews - provided answers to all the required questions chosen in `Team Evaluation Display` blocks.
+    * Completion criteria: completed when user first visits it when the stage is open and teammates have completed their reviews, i.e., when teammates have provided answers to all the required questions chosen in `Team Evaluation Display` blocks.
 * `Grade Display` - displays group feedback and grades from students and/or TAs
     * Settings - no stage-specific settings
     * Components:
         * `Grade Evaluation Display` - block that displays other students' and/or TAs answers to one of the review questions.
 See [Stage components](#stage-components) section for details.
-    * Completion criteria: completed when user first visits it when the stage is open and grades are available - when other students and/or TAs provided answers to all the required questions chosen in `Grade Evaluation Display` blocks.
+    * Completion criteria: completed when user first visits it when the stage is open and grades are available, i.e. when other students and/or TAs provided answers to all the required questions chosen in `Grade Evaluation Display` blocks.

 ## Stage components

 The following XBlocks are building blocks of stages.
-They correspond to a signle stage only, and generally useless outside stage context.
+They correspond to a single stage only, and are generally useless outside stage context.

-* `Resource` - resource XBlocks provides means to attaching documents to Group Project.
+* `Resource` - resource XBlocks provides means to attach documents to Group Project.
 Those can be some general document related to group project context, grading criteria rubric, deliverable template, or any other kind of document.
     * Settings: